CyberGitLabs/security-writeups/Hack The Box Machines/Support.md

 *******2 Foothold*******

-Enumerating the SMB shares i found a interesting zip file *UserInfo.exe.zip* in the *support-tools* share:
+Enumerating the SMB shares I found a interesting zip file *UserInfo.exe.zip* in the *support-tools* share:

 ![diagram](../images/Support/Support_smbclient.png)

-So i downloaded it, extracted the content and started enumerating the resulting files with *strings*.
+So I downloaded it, extracted the content and started enumerating the resulting files with *strings*.
 Examining *UserInfo.exe* with *strings* we can see that is a .NET file and it contains strings like 'enc_password'.
 .NET executables compile to Intermediate Language (IL) / CIL bytecode, not native machine code.
 This make possible to decompile and reverse engineer them with specialized tools.
 I used *ilspycmd* to do that: